xishansnow/BayesianModelingandComputationInPython/markdown/chp_01.md

 ## Bayesian Modeling

-A conceptual model is a representation of a system, made of the composition of concepts that are used to help people know, understand, or simulate the object or process the model represents {cite:p}`wikipedia_model_2020`.
+A conceptual model is a representation of a system, made of the composition of concepts that are used to help people know, understand,or simulate the object or process the model represents
+{cite:p}`wikipedia_model_2020`.
 Additionally, models are human-designed representations with very specific goals in mind.
 As such, it is generally more convenient to talk about the adequacy of the model to a given problem than its intrinsic correctness.
 Models exist solely as an aid to a further goal.

 When designing a new car, a car company makes a physical model to help others understand how the product will look when it is built.
 In this case, a sculptor with prior knowledge of cars, and a good estimate of how the model will be used, takes a supply of raw material such as clay, uses hand tools to sculpt a physical model.
 This physical model can help inform others about various aspects of the design, such as whether the appearance is aesthetically pleasing, or if the shape of the car is aerodynamic.
 It takes a combination of domain expertise and sculpting expertise to achieve a useful result.
 The modeling process often requires building more than one model, either to explore different options or because the models are iteratively improved and expanded as a